-DIGITAL (2016) · $2.00 add to cart Buy on BandcampPicking up Blacktape's classic 90s darkwave, ethereal sound; original vocalist Oscar returns on their 30th anniversary.
+DIGITAL (2016) · Listen & Buy on BandcampPicking up Blacktape's classic 90s darkwave, ethereal sound; original vocalist Oscar returns on their 30th anniversary.
 This single includes three non-album tracks.

 Given where Black Tape for a Blue Girl began over a quarter of a century ago with founder Sam Rosenthal's exploration of brooding, extended electronics and strings meshed with deeply revealing lyrics and darkly textured, melodramatic vocal performances, it's striking to see his muse and inspiration reach a new peak on their 11th album, These Fleeting Moments.
 The ethereal, gothic and dark Ambient stylings that made them one of the originators of American darkwave are offered on this release which coincides with the band's 30th anniversary.
 Rosenthal reinvigorates their classic sound with the return of original vocalist Oscar Herrera, absent from music for 17 years.